How to Run PPC Campaigns in Google Ads

-5. AdWords search queries:
+5. Google Ads search queries:

 This report helps you understand which search queries made your ad display.
-This helps understand what users type in their search engines when they are looking for products or services similar to yours.
-It gives you an opportunity to refine your keywords list and help you reach the target audience effectively.
+This helps you understand what users type in their search engines when they are looking for products or services similar to yours.
+It gives you an opportunity to refine your keywords list and help reach the target audience effectively.

 In the same report if you select ‘keywords’ as a secondary dimension it will show you a list of keywords in your account which matches with the variety of search queries.
 In this way you can analyze which specific keywords are responsible for direct revenue.

-6. AdWords hour of day:
+6. Google Ads hour of day: